 Tip: Before filing your complaint, you can call the Consumer Protection Division (410-528-8662) to find out where your complaint should be filed.
 This will help save you time.

-The Maryland Department of Labor, Licensing and Regulation provides regulatory oversight for debt collectors in Maryland.
-The Department can verify if a debt collector is licensed to operate and collect against a Maryland resident, as well as accept complaints by consumers against debt collectors.
+The Maryland Department of Labor provides regulatory oversight for debt collectors and other businesses that provide certain financial services to consumers in Maryland.
+The Department can verify if the businesses are licensed to operate and perform services in Maryland, as well as accept complaints by consumers against the regulated businesses.

-Filing a Complaint with the DLLR’s Commissioner of Financial Regulation Consumer Services Unit
+Filing a Complaint with the Department of Labor’s Commissioner of Financial Regulation Consumer Services Unit

-Filing a Complaint with the DLLR’s Commissioner of Financial Regulation Consumer Services Unit.
+Filing a Complaint with the Department of Labor’s Commissioner of Financial Regulation Consumer Services Unit.
 3 Ways to Get a Complaint Form: